RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 ### References

-We can include references by specifying a bib file in the preamble and then calling it within the text, as needed.
+We can include references by specifying a BibTeX file in the preamble and then calling it within the text, as needed.
 ```
 ---
 title: My document